 Here is the key point of Rodin: his figures look inward.
 They don't look at the world, they don't engage with the world, they don't even seem to notice the world or others.
 They are neither heroic conquerors nor tragic figures.
 They are alone, looking down, lost in their inner world of their feelings.
 Rodin was able to capture thes emotions in sculpture.

-This explains why the Rodin sculptures are so popular.
+Perhaps this is why the Rodin sculptures are so popular.
 We can look at the statue of Admiral Nelson at Trafalgar Square, the statue of Napoleon at Les Invalides, Michelangelo's David, and many other monumental works, but we can't personally identify with them.
 However, everyone has had moment of doubt and loneliness; every person knows the chasm between people.
-Rodin's world is our Western world: no grand vision, everyone left to fend for themselves.
+Rodin's world is our Western world: no grand vision, each left to fend for himself.
 We recognize ourselves in Rodin's works.

 Rodin's The Kiss (Le Baiser)